cconcannon/alpinejs-starter/README.md

 2. edit `index.html` and vibe code something beautiful
 3. push to Github and configure repo settings to publish a page from the main branch root folder

+## Example

+> I'm a software developer and I like reading HackerNews.
+There's an API to retrieve top stories which requires no authentication.
+Here's a link to the [API documentation](https://github.com/HackerNews/API/blob/master/README.md).
+Make a beautiful UI which allows me to see not only the top stories, but also the top comments for each story by expanding a UI element for the story.
+I should be able to click the story title to load the source.
+Display 10 stories per page and up to 3 top comments for a story when I expand the story's comments view.

 ## Files

 ### `elements.html`